dzek69/bottom-line/README.md

 ### Number related
 - `cap` - cap a value between lower and upper bound
+- `round` - round a value to given precision
 - `scale` - scale given value from old range to new range

 ### Array related